DemuteStudio/Ambiance-Creator/README.md

 ## Known Issues

 - "Imported Item" list collapsing each time an item is removed.
-- Some texts are blurry for some users.
 - Some users have freeze when changing the sliders.
+- Startup and loading can be long on some setup.